waleCloud/me/content/blog/2021wrapped/index.md

 ---
 TL;DR
 > 2021, the year that kept giving.
-A lot of things happened this year for sure, some wins and some lessons disguised as Ls (Loses).
-Summary about the summary, I left my full-time role, Moved cities, Signed up with a Professional Career Coach, Did Quality work, Put smiles on peoples faces, Made some new friends in Q4.
+A lot of things happened this year for sure; some wins and some lessons disguised as Ls (Loses).
+Summary about the summary; I left my full-time role, Moved cities, Signed up with a Professional Career Coach, Did Quality work, Put smiles on peoples faces, Made some new friends in Q4.

 ## How it Started

 ---
-2020 ended with me having to battle for my sanity from life challenges. looking back, one of the cause was me wanting to feel loved as it seemed I was missing out.
+2020 ended with me having to battle for my sanity from life challenges.
+Looking back, one of the cause was me wanting to feel loved as it seemed I was missing out.
 This used to be hard to admit coming from someone who is supposedly content.

 2021 started with me to the world <https://medium.com/@walecloud/hope-by-doing-7d6eb371d61a>
 The next day, well I forced myself for a run after a set-back on my peace of mind.